-Institution became part of South University for accreditation and Title IV program purposes during fiscal 2013.
-Our final Two-Year CDRs may differ from the draft rates presented above.
+(1) Institution became part of South University for accreditation and Title IV program purposes during fiscal 2013.

 The weighted average of the combined official FFEL/Direct Loan Two-Year CDRs for borrowers at our institutions during federal fiscal year 2010 was 12.0% as compared to a weighted average of 16.4% for the federal fiscal year 2011 draft rates.